BrinzoQuin (Brinzolamide)

 Who Should Not Take BrinzoQuin

-Do not use BrinzoQuin if you are allergic to Brinzolamide, sulfonamides, or any ingredients in the medication.
-Do not use if you have severe kidney disease or symptoms such as headache, lack of energy, vomiting and feeling sick.
-Do not use in children.
+Do not use BrinzoQuin if you are allergic to Brinzolamide, sulfonamides, or any other ingredients in the medication.
+It is also contraindicated in individuals with severe kidney disease.

 Medical Conditions to Discuss